 A Brownlow medallist, a dual Premiership captain and a three-time Richmond Best & Fairest, Trent Cotchin has made a profound mark on the legacy of the Richmond Football Club.

-Cotchin began his football career in 2008 after being drafted by the Richmond Football Club in the 2007 NAB AFL Draft.
-Trent debuted in Round 8 the following year against Geelong, where he collected 16 possessions and kicked two goals.
+Beginning his football career in 2008, Cotchin was drafted with pick 2 by the Richmond Football Club in the 2007 NAB AFL Draft, debuting in round 8 the following year against Geelong, where he collected 16 possessions and kicked two goals.
 In his debut year, Cotchin finished 3rd in the AFL Rising Star award.
 Despite playing some consistent football in his second year, the 2009 season was struck short for Cotchin due to injury and managed to play only ten games.
 The 2010 season saw Cotchin elevated to the leadership group and saw him average 19.5 disposals in his 17 matches.
 His first uninterrupted pre-season saw Cotchin launch into 2011 and become a consistent performer for the Tigers.
-His efforts in 2011 saw him awarded with his first Jack Dyer Medal (Richmond’s best and fairest) whilst he collected 15 Brownlow Votes.
+His efforts in 2011 saw him awarded with his first Jack Dyer Medal (Richmond’s best and fairest) whilst he collected 15 Brownlow votes.

 In conjunction to his outstanding career, Cotchin has quickly been recognised for his work in the media, providing terrific insight into the game – his appearances most notably on Seven’s Game Day.